pattharock/JS-drag-and-drop/README.md

 # JS-drag-and-drop

-A tutorial for enabling Drag & Drop capabilites to any JavaScript Application.
+A tutorial for enabling Drag & Drop capabilites to any Web Application.